By Tibet specialist Duncan

 I think the best trips to Tibet have three main components: the monasteries, the major palaces and temples of Lhasa (its capital), and Everest.

-You can also visit lost-in-time towns such as Gyantse, with its fortress and utter lack of Western influence or development, or Shigaste, an outpost-like town with a thriving carpet-weaving cottage industry.
+You can also visit lost-in-time towns such as Gyantse, with its fortress and utter lack of Western influence or development, or Shigatse, an outpost-like town with a thriving carpet-weaving cottage industry.

 I’m about to hone in on the aspects of Tibet that I think offer the most stimulating experiences, but it’s certainly possible for trips to be more wide-ranging.